Generic name: testosterone injection [ tes-TOS-ter-one ]

 Brand names: Aveed, Delatestryl, Depo-Testosterone, Testosterone Cypionate, Testosterone Enanthate, Testosterone undecanoate, Xyosted

 What is testosterone?

-Testosterone is a sex hormone that is produced in male testicles.
+Testosterone is a naturally occurring sex hormone that is produced in a man's testicles.
+Small amounts of testosterone are also produced in a woman's ovaries and adrenal system.

-Testosterone injection is also used in women to treat breast cancer that has spread to other parts of the body.
+Testosterone injection is also used in women to treat certain types of breast cancer that have spread to other parts of the body.

 male breast cancer;